Failed the B1 Exam? Here's What to Do Next

 |---|---|---|---|

 | TELC Deutsch B1 (retake) | telc GmbH | Unlimited retakes.
-Can retake single part within 1 year of partial pass. | |
+Can retake one part (whole written or oral) within 12 months of a partial pass — request crediting at registration. | |

 | Goethe-Zertifikat B1 (retake) | Goethe-Institut | Unlimited retakes.
 Modular exam—can retake individual modules. | |